FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 <p class="caption">(\#fig:HyPeFlagPlot)**Comparison of total number of genes encoding H~2~O~2~ metabolizing enzymes ('HyPe_count') normalized to the total number of genes present in each organism ('GeneModels_count') vs. the presence or absence of flagella in the organism.** Symbol color corresponds to taxon lineage ('Phylum').
 Notch spans ± standard error of the median.
 Box spans median ± 1 quartile of the data.
 Whiskers span the range excluding outliers in the data.
 Citations for data sources can be found in Supplementary Table S3.</p>
 </div>

-Setting aside the regressions vs median cell radius, non-flagellated vs. flagellated phytoplankton exhibit no statistically significant difference in the fraction of their total genes encoding the production of H~2~O~2~ (p = 5.9×10^-2^), whereas non-flagellated phytoplankton have a significantly larger proportion of their total gene content encoding H~2~O~2~ scavenging (p = 6.9×10^-3^), than do flagellated phytoplankton (Figure \@ref(fig:HyPeColonyPlot)).
-Thus, presence of flagella may contribute to the maintenance of H~2~O~2~ homeostasis across eukaryotic phytoplankton, but this potential influence is obscured by the range of cell size across eukaryotic phytoplankton.
+Setting aside influences of median cell radius, non-flagellated vs. flagellated phytoplankton exhibit no statistically significant difference in the fraction of their total genes encoding the production of H~2~O~2~ (p = 5.9×10^-2^), whereas non-flagellated phytoplankton have a significantly larger proportion of their total gene content encoding H~2~O~2~ scavenging (p = 6.9×10^-3^), than do flagellated phytoplankton (Figure \@ref(fig:HyPeFlagPlot)).
+Thus, presence of flagella may contribute to the maintenance of H~2~O~2~ homeostasis across eukaryotic phytoplankton, but this potential influence is obscured by the range of cell sizes across eukaryotic phytoplankton when flagella are included as a co-variate in size regressions.